Tips for National Novel Writing Month

 ‘Writing novels is a process of repeating and refining.’
 Roz Morris, author of Nail Your Novel.

-Remember to invest in honing your craft once your passion-draft is complete.
-It’ll take your novel to another level.
 Hope all you wonderful writers out there have enjoyed National Novel Writing Month.
 Keep up the creative brilliance!